department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/cost-of-care.md

 <h2>Basic information about VA copays</h2>

 <div itemscope itemtype="http://schema.org/Question">
-<h3 itemprop="name">What’s an insurance copay, and will I have to pay one?</h3>
+<h3 itemprop="name">Can I get free VA health care as a Veteran, or will I have to pay a copay?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-A health insurance copay (short for “copayment”) is a fixed amount you’re required to pay each time you receive certain types of care, tests, and prescription medicines either directly through us or from an approved community health care provider.

-You may need to pay a copay for 3 main reasons:
-- The care isn't related to a service-connected illness or injury, **or**
-- Your income is higher than our thresholds for free care, **or**
-- We don't have your income information
+You may need to pay a copay for care that isn't related to a service-connected illness or injury.
+This will be based, in part, on the priority group we assign you to when you enroll in VA health care.
+We'll assign you to 1 of 8 priority groups, depending on your military service history, disability rating, income level, whether or not you qualify for Medicaid, and other benefits you may be receiving (like pension benefits).

 You may qualify for free VA health care, prescription medicines, or both if you meet certain eligibility requirements.
 For example, you may qualify for free care if you're a former Prisoner of War or if you have service-connected disabilities that we've rated at least 50% disabling.

-<b>If you've already enrolled in VA health care,</b> you should have been assigned to 1 of 8 priority groups, depending on your military service history, disability rating, income level, whether or not you qualify for Medicaid, and other benefits you may be receiving (like pension benefits).
-Keep reading below to find out what your copay may be for different types of care, tests, and prescriptions medicines depending on your disability rating or priority group.

-<b>If you haven't yet enrolled in VA health care,</b> you can use our Health Benefits Explorer tool to see what your copays may be if you enroll. <br>
+<b>If you haven't applied for VA health care yet,</b> you can use our Health Benefits Explorer tool to see what your copays may be if you enroll. <br>
 [Go to the Health Benefits Explorer]( http://hbexplorer.vacloud.us/).

 </div>